Learn something new every day

-Lymph fluid contains white blood cells, called lymphocytes, that fight infection by destroying bacteria and foreign particles.
+Lymph fluid contains a dense concentration of white blood cells, called lymphocytes, that fight infection by destroying bacteria and foreign particles.
 While in the lymph nodes, the lymphocytes work to filter the toxins out of the bloodstream.
 Once the lymph fluid is filtered, it can safely be recirculated back into the blood stream without these toxins entering the blood stream and causing infection.

-In each node are vessels that work to carry the lymph fluid into and out of the node.
-Unfiltered lymph fluid is carried into the nodes by afferent lymphatic vessels.
-Once the fluid has been filtered, the fluid is returned to the circulatory system by the efferent lymphatic vessels.
-The 20 to 30 axillary nodes range from a few hundredths of an inch (a few millimeters) to 0.39 to 0.78 inch (1 to 2 cm) at their normal size.
+The 20 to 30 axillary nodes in this system range from a few hundredths of an inch (a few millimeters) to 0.39 to 0.78 inch (1 to 2 cm) at their normal size.
 They are found in five groups: the lateral or brachial lymph nodes, the anterior or pectoral lymph nodes, the posterior or subscapular lymph nodes, the central lymph nodes, and the medial or subclavicular lymph nodes.

 The brachial nodes contain four to six glands, and serve to drain most of the arm, with the exception of the part that receives circulation from the cephalic vein.
 The pectoral nodes contain four to five glands, which drain the front and side thoracic walls along with part of the breasts.
 The subscapular nodes contain six or seven glands, and drain the skin and muscles of the lower back and neck and also the back thoracic wall.
 The central nodes are a group of three or four nodes that drain fluid received from the lateral, anterior, and posterior groups, while the subclavicular nodes drain fluid received from all the other nodes and sometimes the breast.